Centres and Institutes Procedures

 Supported faculty and campus applications must be submitted to the FCC (via the CCC in the case of campus centres) for review and endorsement.
 Applications will be considered in relation to the criteria in the Centres and Institutes Policy.

 Applications endorsed by FCCs must be submitted to Dean and appropriate university committees (see 4.1.4).

 4.1.3.
 Interim status for entities

 In the circumstances where an FCC deems that a proposed centre or institute does not yet meet the criteria laid down in this policy for full endorsement as a centre or institute, some other structure, such as an initiative or network can be used.
 These groups may re-apply for endorsement as a faculty centre or institute, with a revised business plan, after an appropriate period of development (see also Section 5, Nomenclature).

 4.1.4.
 Education, Research and International Committee review

-Applications endorsed by the relevant Faculty Boards or DVC(s) must be submitted to MRC and/or EC depending on the research and/or education focus of the proposed centre or institute.
+Applications endorsed by the relevant Deans or DVC(s) must be submitted to MRC and/or EC depending on the research and/or education focus of the proposed centre or institute.